HallaSurvivor/Blog/_posts/2024-04-04-life-in-johnstones-topological-topos.md

 some pointset topological properties of sequential spaces, you can read Dan Ma's excellent [series of blog posts][16]

+TODO: Mention the stuff in section 9 of Johnstone's paper relating
+$\mathsf{Sh}(X)$ to $\mathcal{T} / X$.

-I've been thinking a lot about the internal logic of topoi again, and in order to feel like I understand things I want more examples of topoi
+I've been thinking a lot about the internal logic of topoi again, and I want to have more examples of topoi that I understand well enough to externalize some statements.
+There's more to life than just a localic
+$\mathsf{Sh}(B)$, and since I'm starting to feel like I understand that example pretty well, it's time to push myself to understand other important examples too!

+In particular, it would be nice to throw some [gros topoi][23] into the mix, and where better to start than Johnstone's [topological topos][24]?
+This topos is fairly small (which makes explicit computation easy) and is very well studied (which makes finding references and examples merely annoying instead of totally impossible).
-TODO: finish this introduction.
-Talk about wanting examples of topoi we can use to externalize stuff.
-We're already pretty comfortable with sheaf topoi $\text{Sh}(X)$, but we want to throw some gros topoi into the mix.
-Let's start with Johnstone's topological topos, but eventually I want to learn about the effective topos[^1] (and other [realizability topoi][2]), various [smooth topoi][3], .... any others?
+Eventually I'll want to learn about the effective topos[^1] (and other [realizability topoi][2] more generally), various [smooth topoi][3], etc. but let's take them on one-at-a-time!

 The [topological topos][4] $\mathcal{T}$ is a world where every set is _intrinsically_ a space.

-And every function is continuous intrinscially

-TODO: say more about that, and the difference between intrisic and structure
+What does this mean?

+Well, if we're working in $\mathsf{Set}$, then a space is a set $X$ equipped with some ~bonus structure~.
+This structure can take a lot of forms, but one ubiquitous example is that of a _topology_
+$\tau \subseteq \mathcal{P}(X)$.

+Then if you want to work with spaces, you have to constantly say explicitly what topology you're working with.
+After all, there's _lots_ of topologies you can put on $X \times Y$, and we need to make sure we choose the _right one_ to act like the product of the _spaces_ $(X,\tau)$ and $(Y,\sigma)$.

+Nowadays the "right" topology is usually obvious[^4], but this is only because we're able to stand on the shoulders of countless 20th century mathematicians!
+I think most people would be hard-pressed to come up with, say, the [compact-open topology][28] if they hadn't seen it before!

+Of course, carrying around this ~bonus structure~ becomes most pronounced when working with continuous maps!
+Now, instead of just defining a function and moving on with your life, we're constantly burdened to check that our function $X \to Y$ actually respects the topologies involved to be a _continuous_ function $(X,\tau) \to (Y, \sigma)$!
+There are some friends of mine who are constantly complaining that algebraic topologists never check that things are continuous, and honestly I'm sympathetic.
+But it can be a real hassle to check these things all the time...

+Of course...
+There's a better way!

+As we said before, objects in $\mathcal{T}$ are _intrinsically_ spaces!
+There's no need to choose the "right" topology, or to check that your function is "continuous".
+Inside $\mathcal{T}$, it's _literally impossible_ to write down a function that isn't continuous, because there's no ~bonus structure~ to respect!

 This is great for a couple reasons.
 First, it tells us that anything we construct using type theory can be thought of as being, automatically, some kind of "space".
 Understanding this relationship between types and topology has been a staple in many people's careers, but I want to single out [Martín Escardó][5] as someone whose papers I've been reading lately (and who I talk to fairly often on [mastodon][6]).
+These conversations were part of the reason I decided to spend some time trying to understand $\mathcal{T}$.

 Second, this tells us that any theorem we're able to prove [constructively][7] is automatically true "continuously", and gives us a theorem for _topological_ structures!
 Of course, in order to _use_ these theorems, we need to understand how objects inside the topological topos $\mathcal{T}$ externalize to give honest topological spaces in "the real world".

+After my [last post][29] on a constructive extreme value theorem, I wanted to see how it externalizes in topoi other than $\mathsf{Sh}(B)$.
+I'm pretty sure in the effective topos we'll get something that looks like an algorithm eating a function on a compact space and returning its max...
+But it's super unclear what we should get interpreting this in $\mathcal{T}$!
+After all, a [frame][30] in $\mathcal{T}$ is a topological lattice $L$.
+So a locale in $L$ is a space whose frame of opens is _itself_ a space...

+I still haven't totally figured out this story[^5], so I won't say anything more in _this_ post, but trying to understand $\mathcal{T}$ well enough to externalize the constructive extreme value theorem was the second big motivator for this post.
+Of course, understanding $\mathcal{T}$ was so fun and interesting that I got distracted from my original goal, but that's how these things tend to go for me, haha.

-I wasn't able to find many people talking about this, so I worked out a bunch of it for myself, which I'm super excited to share ^_^.
+In the process of understanding $\mathcal{T}$, I worked out a bunch of examples which I hope people find exciting!
+Even though all of this is probably "well known to experts", I found a lot of it pretty hard to find, so I'm excited to share ^_^.

-So then, let's get started!
+Let's get started!

 ---